-iii) Amortisation of identifiable intangible assets recognised in the proposed business combination iv) Conversion of Shareholder Loan v) Conversion of convertible notes
+iii) Amortisation of identifiable intangible assets recognised in the proposed business combination iv) Repayment of insider indebtedness

-A depreciation expense of \$0.522 million has been recognized in the year ended June 30, 2016, a depreciation expense of \$0.305 million has been recognized in the 7 months ended January 31, 2017 and a depreciation expense of \$0.248 million has been recognized in the 6 months ended July 31, 2017 as if the proposed business combinations had occurred on July 1, 2015.
+A depreciation expense of \$0.522 million has been recognized in the year ended June 30, 2016 and a depreciation expense of \$0.305 million has been recognized in the 7 months ended January 31, 2017 as if the proposed business combinations had occurred on July 1, 2015.

-The merger will result in the shareholder loan converting to equity (\$9.468 million).
-This has resulted in a reduction in interest expense in fiscal year 2016, the 7 month period to January 31, 2017 and the 6 month period to July 31, 2017 of \$6.479m, \$3.759m, and \$1.292m, respectively.
+The merger will result in all indebtedness owed by insiders to Bendon to be repaid in full.
+This will result in repayment of the shareholder loan (\$8.200 million) by Bendon to shareholders and collection of related party receivable by Bendon from related parties (\$13.051 million), which has been adjusted in the pro forma.
+This has resulted in a reduction in interest expense in fiscal year 2016 and the 7 month period to January 31, 2017 of \$6.479m and \$3.759m, respectively.